aws-samples/rancher-on-aws-workshop/WorkshopChecklist.md

 - [ ] Confirm well-architected principals are used
 - [ ] Variance of instance types used (EC2, RDS, etc.)(or described)
-- [ ] Resources deployed in multiple AZs
+- [x] Resources deployed in multiple AZs
-- [ ] Resources scale with demand
+- [x] Resources scale with demand - (N/A)
-- [ ] Explanation provided for resources that are not redundant, scalable, or cost efficient
+- [x] Explanation provided for resources that are not redundant, scalable, or cost efficient - Fixed infra to support workshop features only.
+Solution does not call for scaling though using an ASG for provisioning

 ## External Links and Privacy

 - [ ] Confirm workshop is self-contained
-- [ ] Larger bundles of AWS-owned content stored in Event Engine S3 or AWS GitHub
+- [x] Larger bundles of AWS-owned content stored in Event Engine S3 or AWS GitHub
 - [x] Confirm YouTube videos use the video directive (N/A)
-- [ ] Confirm workshop referenced 3rd party datasets allow for AWS use
+- [x] Confirm workshop referenced 3rd party datasets allow for AWS use - (N/A)
-- [ ] Confirm all images used have a CC0 license
+- [x] Confirm all images used have a CC0 license

 ## Security

 - [ ] Confirm users and roles have appropriately scoped policies
-- [ ] Confirm buckets restrict public access
+- [x] Confirm buckets restrict public access
-- [ ] Confirm all services with an option to restrict public access are enabled
+- [x] Confirm all services with an option to restrict public access are enabled
-- [ ] Confirm security groups restrict access to specific IPs and ports
+- [x] Confirm security groups restrict access to specific IPs and ports
-- [ ] Confirm RDS and EMR clusters have public access disabled
+- [x] Confirm RDS and EMR clusters have public access disabled - (N/A)
 - [ ] Explain if a configuration doesn’t adhere to AWS well-architected practices
-- [ ] Confirm sample code is run using a role that grants least privilege
+- [x] Confirm sample code is run using a role that grants least privilege
-- [ ] Confirm IAM Access Analyzer was ran and any findings were resolved
+- [x] Confirm IAM Access Analyzer was ran and any findings were resolved
-- [ ] Confirm attendees are NOT ASKED to enter information as part of the workshop
+- [x] Confirm attendees are NOT ASKED to enter information as part of the workshop
 - [ ] Confirm workshop compiles with security best practices https://docs.aws.amazon.com/security/
 - [ ] Confirm ScoutSuite, cfn_nag, and cfn-lint ran without resulting in any blockers (detail any high severity findings in the comments field, and confirm those items have been resolved) (https://github.com/nccgroup/ScoutSuite , https://github.com/stelligent/cfn_nag, https://github.com/aws-cloudformation/cfn-lint)
-- [ ] Confirm review of all uploaded content for the threat of malicious uploads by scanning with tools such as ClamAV
+- [x] Confirm review of all uploaded content for the threat of malicious uploads by scanning with tools such as ClamAV
 - [ ] List any other scans of the workshop
-- [ ] Confirm workshop does not contain confidential information
+- [x] Confirm workshop does not contain confidential information
 - [ ] Confirm workshop includes overall architecture diagram, depicting the associated resources and security controls in place

 ## Source Code, Sample Data, third party sources, and Open Source

-- [ ] Confirm all AWS-created code includes a license
+- [x] Confirm all AWS-created code includes a license
-- [ ] Confirm 3rd party code is licensed to allow AWS use
+- [x] Confirm 3rd party code is licensed to allow AWS use
-- [ ] Confirm 3rd party code includes all required attributes
+- [x] Confirm 3rd party code includes all required attributes
-- [ ] Confirm 3rd party data sets include AWS rights to use
+- [x] Confirm 3rd party data sets include AWS rights to use
-- [ ] Confirm code in Github is under the AWS organization
+- [x] Confirm code in Github is under the AWS organization
-- [ ] Confirm 3rd party code is references rather than used where possible.
+- [x] Confirm 3rd party code is references rather than used where possible.
 If used, a license must allow AWS usage
 - [ ] Confirm workshop is factually correct
 - [ ] Confirm the workshop can be completed with steps included without error
 - [ ] Confirm remediations included if errors are encounters